azdavis/azdavis.net/posts/en/lambda-cube.md

 programming languages call this type different things: list, array, vector, sequence, and so on, but the general idea is the same.

 We would like a list type to permit the elements stored to be any fixed type.
-That is, instead of separately defining `NumberList` and `BooleanList`, we would like to just define `List`, and have it work for any element type.
+That is, instead of separately defining `ListOfU32` and `ListOfBool`, we would like to just define `List`, and have it work for any element type.
 This is called a generic type.

 But note that `List` itself is not a type.
 Rather, it is a function that takes a type (the type of the elements) and returns a type (the type of lists of that